JanHerca/urantiapedia/output/wikijs/en/article/Don_Lee/The_Remarkable_Amenhotep_IV.md

 Don Lee, Seattle, WA, U.S.A.

-From the inaugural edition of 'ILLMINATIONS' Spring 1987.
+From the inaugural edition of 'ILUMINATIONS' Spring 1987.

 <figure class="table chapter-navigator">
   <table>